You can free yourself and heal from the residual effects of hurt and trauma

 “Complex PTSD is a learned set of responses and a failure to complete numerous important developmental tasks.
 What is learned can be unlearned.
 What was not provided by your parents can now be provided by yourself and others.”

 Pete Walker, Complex PTSD, From Surviving to Thriving

 If you are in a crisis, use these orienting and grounding practices

 “The nervous system expects and craves reciprocal, synchronous interactions.
 We’re wired for that.
 Safety involves connection, not just a lack of danger.
 A child experiences a lack of connection as threatening.” trauma expert Dr Gabor Maté

-The Living Inquiries allow us to freeze-frame and look directly and safely at what is driving fear and anxiety.
+The Stillpoint Method allows us to freeze-frame and look directly and safely at what is driving fear and anxiety.
 Associations of thought/memory velcroed with energy are seen and released.
-Safety IS the treatment.

 Experience Safety IS the treatment with me.
 I work with people individually, in groups and during intensive retreat workshops.
 Detail here.